 In the “Getting Started” guide, we set up a table with ‘user’ (int type) and ‘action’ (string type) columns.
 For this example, the schema would be added as follows.

 $ td schema:set testdb www_access action:string labeles:'array<string>' user:int

-You can now query this table without using v.
+You can now query this table with defined column names.

 $ td query -w -d testdb "SELECT user, COUNT(1) AS cnt FROM www_access WHERE action='login' GROUP BY user ORDER BY cnt DESC"